⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 Best Alternatives to Strong

-PRPath - Best for AI Coaching
+PRPath - Best for a Conversational AI Coach

 Learn more about PRPath →

-Pricing: Free or $8.99/month for Pro • Best for: Those who want free tracking with social features
+Pricing: Free, or Pro at $2.99/mo, $23.99/yr, or $74.99 lifetime • Best for: Those who want the cheapest tracker with social features

 Read our Hevy review →